edenspiekermann/craft3-heroku-starterkit/README.md

 # Craft 3 Boilerplate
-!!
-Work in progress — Feel free to try !!

-### Still to do
-* Add Espi JS/CSS guidelines + link to wiki
-* Add basic/example webpack file
-* Create a nice - espi style - workflow
-* Free plan is not always enough (DB)

 This repository is a boilerplate with which you can install Craft 3 locally and on Heroku as well.
+It has some Plugins already preinstalled, so you don't have to take care of the basics.

-### Just want to give it a quick try?
+## Just want to give it a quick try?
 Click this button and direktly deploy this repository to a new instance on your Heroku account.

 Go ahead and try:<br>